-Please phone the nursery or email for availability of sessions.
+Please phone the pre-school or email for availability of sessions.
 We often have a waiting list and so the sooner you book your place the better.
 It helps enormously if you can be flexible in your choice of sessions.

-We find that children settle quicker, and continue to remain settled, the more sessions that they have at nursery.
+We find that children settle quicker, and continue to remain settled, the more sessions that they have at pre-school.
 Therefore, we insist on a minimum attendance of 2 full days a week or equivalent half days.

 The date that my child is due to start is approaching, what should I do?